Palantir combines rapid growth with record margins – but the market has already priced in a perfect scenario

 Palantir’s revenue primarily comes from the sale of licences for its software products and the provision of related services.
 The main revenue streams are listed below:

-• Subscriptions and services: in addition to initial licences, Palantir offers subscriptions for technical support and upgrades and services for program implementation, customisation, and personnel training
+• Subscriptions and services: in addition to initial licences, Palantir offers subscriptions for technical support as well as upgrades and services for program implementation, customisation, and personnel training.

-• Professional services: provision of highly qualified services such as data analysis, development of tailored solutions, and assistance with system integration
+• Professional services: provision of highly qualified services, including data analysis, development of tailored solutions, and assistance with system integration.

 As a result, Palantir’s total revenue is generated through a combination of licensed software sales, subscriptions, professional services, and long-term contracts with government and private clients.